khadelya/yolov5_ATLAS/README.md

 ## Expected results
 In the output_data directory should be the following files :
-- ANNOTATIONS_GENERATED.json - GeoJSON file containing inference results in WGS84 Coordinate System.
+- ANNOTATIONS_GENERATED.json - GeoJSON file containing inference results (detected objects) in WGS84 Coordinate System.
 - runs (which contains training results)